1.9 billion. That’s the number of results turned up by a Google search on the term “big data.”

 Oregon State University is well-positioned to be a leader in data science by blending diverse disciplines, including applied mathematics, statistics, computer science, genomics and business.
 And the College of Science is committed to preparing the next generation of leaders in data science and to creating a statistically literate public.

-Editor’s note: Before becoming dean of the Oregon State College of Science in 2013, Sastry Pantula served in leadership roles at the American Statistical Association and at the National Science Foundation.
+Editor’s note: Before becoming dean of the Oregon State College of Science in 2013, Sastry Pantula served in leadership roles at the American Statistical Association (ASA) and at the National Science Foundation.
 He contributed to the International Year of Statistics 2013 and is on the steering committee of its successor, the World of Statistics.
 It aims to increase public awareness of the power and impact of statistics on all aspects of society.
 In 2014, he received the ASA’s Founders Award, which recognizes distinguished service to the organization.